OluchiTheAnalyst/ngipkgs/doc/RFC_XR_Fragments.md

 > NOTE: sidecar-files break the portability of XR (Fragments) experiences, therefore side-car files are discouraged for consumer usage/sharing.
 However, they can accomodate developers or applications who (for whatever reason) must not modify the 3D scene-file (a `.glb` e.g.).

-For developers, sidecar-file can allow for defining **explicit** XR Fragments metadata, outside of the 3D file.<br> This can be done via a JSON [sidecar-file](https://en.wikipedia.org/wiki/Sidecar_file):
+For developers, sidecar-file can allow for defining **explicit** XR Fragments metadata, outside of the 3D file.<br> This can be done via a JSON-pointers [RFC6901](https://www.rfc-editor.org/rfc/rfc6901) in a JSON [sidecar-file](https://en.wikipedia.org/wiki/Sidecar_file):

 * experience.glb
 * experience.json